CFG-Group-Project/CFG-Student-Hub/README.md

 pip3 install -r requirements.txt
 ```

-2. Copy contents of setup.sql and run in MySQL WORKBENCH
+2. Copy contents of setup.sql and run in MySQL WORKBENCH \n
    (DONT FORGET to add your password to the query, where it says "Current-Root-Password")

 3. Add your password to 'DATABASES' Section in CFG-Student-Hub/setup/setup/settings.py